-The Comprehensive Healthcare for Adolescents Initiative (CHAI) project convenes a network of partners consisting of subject-matter experts, organizational partners, and a youth advisory group to develop an innovative program that improves youth access to and experiences with healthcare.
+The Comprehensive Healthcare for Adolescents Initiative (CHAI) project convenes a network of partners consisting of subject-matter experts, organizational partners, and a teen advisory group to develop an innovative program that improves youth access to and experiences with healthcare.
 By applying three frameworks: model of innovation, human-centered design, and systems thinking, this project seeks to transform the landscape of accessibility and experience with healthcare for youth.
 This project builds upon previous work conducted by the team through the iTP3 project and utilizes its expertise to lead innovative program development.

 Kelly’s primary role focuses on teaching and research at Texas A&M University.
 She is Co-PI for the CHAI project, supporting innovation in the adolescent healthcare setting.
 In her spare time she plays with the kids, dogs and is learning how to manage a mini-farm.